DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/using_bom.md

 # Bill of Materials

 The BOM is broken down by component type and for those components that have multiple values you, as the end user, can pick and choose which components are best suited to your project.
 For each sub-circuit there is a matching assembly section.

-The primary components are compulsory to achieve a functional 'FreeEMS microcontroller'.
-All other sections are optional, however, a combination of these will be necessary for an engine to run.
+Completing all of these steps are compulsory to achieve a functional 'FreeEMS microcontroller'.

 Open the BOM, it is found in the **docs** directory and is called **Jaguar.ods**.